 Episode 4: Love & Faith| 16 September, 2015

 This week’s tapes are from the unlabeled section.
 Sloppy recordings off the radio.
-Live takes, B Roll, and outtakes, some of which i’ve identified, but most are untitled.
-All 4 tapes were in a bag together, for no apparent reason.
+Live takes, b roll, and outtakes, some of which I’ve identified, but most are untitled.
+All four tapes were in a bag together, for no apparent reason.
 The only connection I could find is that they relate somehow to love, its ups and downs, from infatuated teenagers, to jaded middle aged drunks, expectation, disappointment, all told through a gaze that quietly expresses the social fabric of those days.
 Some of them drenched in noise.

 You can feel the butterflies in her stomach.

 It is such an intimate recording, not meant for my ears or yours, but for and from two that we’ll never know.
 She is so daring.
 She knows what she wants.
 Her voice is filled with courage and presence.
 Which is so different to the roles cast for women in the romantic genres of the time.
 Could I find out whose voice I’m listening to?
 Does it matter?
 Her words are a window into a whole whirlwind of possibilities: who knows how many events unfolded from this very recording.
 An office romance?
 An affair?
 Or was it the love of her life?
 Could they have had children?
 Where is she now?